 Transitional & Workfare clients:

 Once a client completes Workfare successfully there is a 2 year waiting period to apply for Workfare or Transitional.
-Clients that leave Workfare due to termination have the 4 year waiting period to apply for Workfare and 2 year for Transitional.
-Transitional clients must also wait also must wait 2 full years after leaving the program to reapply for Workfare or Transitional.
-If a Workfare client while active on the program becomes unable to work and meet all the qualifcations for Transitional Assistance they may be moved from Workfare to the Transitional Assistance program.
-The months they received assistance on Workfare will count toward the months eligible for Transtional.
+Clients that leave Workfare due to termination have the 4 year waiting period to apply for Workfare and 2 year for Transitional Assistance.
+Transitional clients must also wait 2 full years after leaving the program to reapply for Workfare or Transitional.
+If a Workfare client while active on the program becomes unable to work and meet all the qualifications for Transitional Assistance they may be moved from Workfare to the Transitional Assistance program.
+The months they received assistance on Workfare will count toward the months eligible for Transitional.
 This must take place while the case is still active.
 Workfare clients that find employment while active on the Workfare program can wave the 2 years eligibility period.
 They must provide proof of employment to their Caseworker before their case is closed.
 If within the first 3 months of that employment they lose their job they can return to Workfare with proof of termination from the same employer they left Workfare for and complete the balance of eligible months.
 They must have at least 2 eligible months.
 The ineligibility period will revert to the original date of eligibility.
 A client may only do this one time.

 To e-mail the General Assistance office please use: firstname.lastname@example.org